Updated on 29/04/2022

 In some respects the financial sector is just beginning, although some traditional institutions have already started digitizing themselves to keep up with current trends.
 A transformation that immediately catches the eye (and that is interesting to analyze because it allows to understand the impact of the implemented changes) is that one that has regarded the marketing strategy adopted from such traditional institutes.

 It is no longer enough to use the classic communication levers to get to the customer, for two reasons: Customers have been changed by digital transformation and the increase in the tools they can use to reach their customers effectively.

 Customers are looking for a new kind of experience.
 To understand this, just see the results of the annual research on the state of digitalization carried out by Hootsuite.
 From the data collected for 2021, it appears that, in particular, about 51 million Italians have access to the internet, or more than 9 out of 10.
 With a consequent growth of users on social platforms, which now reach 43 million.
 Moreover, in Italy the number of smartphones is higher than that of the inhabitants: about 80 million mobile devices for 60 million population (source: ansa.it)

 Habits are also affected by the constant digitalization of the customer-user.
 Italians, in fact, spend an average of 6 hours a day online, 2 of which browsing within a social platform.

 But does digital also affect the Financial sector?

 The answer is, yes, as the number of those using digital financial services has increased.

-In addition, users are showing an increasing interest in more advanced features such as trading, peer-to-peer payments, and other services related to checking and managing the current account.
+In addition to this, users are showing increasing interest in more advanced features, such as trading, peer-to-peer payments, and other services related to checking and managing the current account.

 Communication in finance: many tools, many opportunities